-- 1) Chem 112 Laboratory Manual, which contains copies of the prelab lecture powerpoint presentations and experiments to be performed.
+- 1) Chem 111 Laboratory Packet and Pre-Lab Lecture Packet, which contains copies of the powerpoints and experiments to be performed.
 It is essential that you read the experiment before coming to class so that you can complete the lab and the write up in a timely fashion. - 2) Safety goggles.
 These must be type G, H or K goggles and must meet or exceed ANSI Z87.1 requirements.
-Safety glasses do not meet our requirements. - 3) A laboratory notebook for the qualitative analysis experiments.
-This is a composition type notebook with the pages bound so that they cannot be torn out.
-A spiral notebook is not acceptable. - 4) You will need a scientific calculator for most experiments and the Practical Quiz 2.
-A TI graphing calculator is highly recommended, as many experiments utilize specialized equipment containing a TI graphing calculator. - 5) The use of a non-erasable pen is required for all written work.
+Safety glasses do not meet our requirements. - 3) You will need a scientific calculator for most experiments and the practical quiz.
+A TI graphing calculator is highly recommended, as many experiments utilize specialized equipment containing a TI graphing calculator. - 4) The use of a non-erasable pen is required for all written work.
 No white out is allowed.